-A successful command execution will reset the status registers, see Figure 6 for SPI Mode and Figure 6.1 for Quad Mode.
+A successful command execution will reset the status registers, see Reset-Enable and Reset Sequence Diagram figure for SPI Mode.
 A device reset during an active Program or Erase operation aborts the operation, which can cause the data of the targeted address range to be corrupted or lost.
 Depending on the prior operation, the reset timing may vary.
 Recovery from a Write operation requires more software latency time (t{SR}) than recovery from other operations.
-It is recommended to check the WIP bit and WSE/WSP bits in Status register and Status register 2 before issuing the Software Reset command.
+It is recommended to check the WIP bit and WSE/WSP bits in Status register and Status register2 before issuing the Software Reset command.

-Figure 6.
+Figure 4.
 Reset-Enable and Reset Sequence Diagram